Quick yogurt flatbreads are easy to make and the perfect accompaniment to this watermelon and feta salad.

 See the narrow measuring spoons in the flatbread picture full of lovely sumac?
 They’re from OXO and are extra narrow so you can easily fit them into spice jars.
 Clever.
 Spice Jar Measuring Spoons RRP £12.00.

-Disclosure: I was paid by Expedia for this post and sent products.
+Disclosure: I was paid by Expedia for this post about watermelon and feta salad with quick sumac yogurt flatbreads, and sent products.
 All opinions are my own.